 “This is My commandment, that you love one another as I have loved you.”
 (John 15:12 NKJV)

 The standard and measure of love God expects the New Testament believers to adopt, apply, or demonstrate in their relationships or dealings with people are infinitely higher and greater than that required of the Old Testament saints.

-Sadly, many believers today are totally ignorant of this truth and so they still continue to adopt and apply the Old Testament’s standard of love in their relationships and dealings with people.
+Sadly, many believers today are ignorant of this truth.
+So, they continue to adopt and apply the Old Testament’s standard of love in their relationships and dealings with people.

-The Lord Jesus Christ commands His disciples to love people in a radical way that is completely different to and infinitely above the stipulation of the Mosaic Law.
+The Lord Jesus Christ commands His disciples to love people in a radical way that is entirely different from and infinitely above the stipulation of the Mosaic Law.

 43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’